-Some blogs also do the same with others saying that bleach eliminates moulds and others warn against bleach use.
+Some blogs also do the same with others saying that bleach eliminates molds and others warn against bleach use.
 Will all the confusing reports, where will you land?
 That’s why this article is here to answer the question, does bleach kill mold?
 Please continue reading to understand better.

 What’s bleach?
 It can be termed as a generic term describing numerous chemicals used for various purposes.
-For instance, lightening hair colours, removing stains, and whitening clothes, among others.
+For instance, lightening hair colors, removing stains, and whitening clothes, among others.
 It can also sterilize and disinfect bacteria and germs.
 There are various bleach types, with chlorine as the most common for household use.

 Does bleach kill mold?

-Killing mould with bleach
+Killing mold with bleach